Canadian Space Milestones

 John Chapman presents a White Paper on satellite communications to the Government entitled, "A Domestic Satellite Communications System for Canada."

-Launch of ISIS 1.
-More sophisticated than the Alouette spacecraft, ISIS is designed to make a comprehensive study of the upper section of the ionosphere, and to produce the first picture of the aurora borealis (northern lights) from space.
+Launch of ISIS I. More sophisticated than the Alouette spacecraft, ISIS is designed to make a comprehensive study of the upper section of the ionosphere, and to capture the first picture of the aurora borealis (northern lights) from space.
 Launch of ISIS 2 on March 31, 1971.

 The federal government announces the creation of Telesat Canada to own and exploit Canadian communication satellites.
 The government also sets up a Department of Communications that immediately takes over the Communications Research Centre (formerly Defence Research Telecommunications Establishment) and the Interdepartmental Committee on Space.